Status: Preserved; renovation in progress

 Original Function/Purpose: Transportation

 History: The Memphis Landing is a nationally significant inland-river port associated with the unacknowledged but vast economic contributions of black producers of pre-mechanized cotton in the United States.
 Established in 1838, the landing was later improved with cobblestones during several phases before and after the Civil War.
 Beginning in 1859-61, the cobblestone paving project resumed after the Civil War in 1866-68, with another new phase being completed in 1880-81.
 It still features the diverse types of paving stones laid down in the nineteenth century, steamboat mooring rings, drainages, culverts and an historic river gauge once used to keep track of the Mississippi River level for cotton shippers.
 Today the Memphis Landing is the most-intact cobblestone landing on the major inland waterways of the United States.
 It has not been used in connection with commercial shipping for decades, but it served during some of those decades as a parking lot, and always as a boat landing.
 It continues to be a tourist destination and riverboat tour embarkation site.
 For several decades now, however, the historic landing has mostly been neglected as a waterfront amenity, although from time to time the City of Memphis or the landing’s manager, the Riverfront Development Corporation, funded another study of what to do with it.
 The latest such effort was undertaken in 2017 by Studio Gang, out of New York and Chicago.
-The landing is managed by the Riverfront Development Corporation, whose name was most recently changed to Memphis River Parks Partnership, continues to manage it today, and in early 2019 filed a $6.3 million permit to restore the landing.
+The landing was formerly managed by the Riverfront Development Corporation, whose name recently changed to Memphis River Parks Partnership, continues to manage it today, and in early 2019 filed a $6.3 million permit to restore the landing.
 In March 2020 it was announced that renovation would begin later in the summer, now updated to a cost of about $7.1 million.
 Plans are to reset six blocks of cobblestones by hand, take down utility poles and bury new utilities underground, provide new signalization of the railroad and Riverside Drive, and make the landing handicap-accessible with overlooks and new signage.
 Today the Memphis Landing is the most-intact cobblestone landing,” the stones of which were quarried and laid by immigrant laborers.
 It has been promised the cobblestones will be returned to Memphis.

 City Council District: 6